Patrilineality

 Patrilineality, also known as the male line, the spear side or agnatic kinship, is a common kinship system in which an individual's family membership derives from and is recorded through their father's lineage.
 It generally involves the inheritance of property, rights, names, or titles by persons related through male kin.
 This is sometimes distinguished from cognate kinship, through the mother's lineage, also called the spindle side or the distaff side.

 A patriline ("father line") is a person's father, and additional ancestors, as traced only through males.

-Traditionally and historically people would identify the person's ethnicity with the father's heritage and ignore the maternal ancestry in the ethnic factor.

 In the Bible

 In the Bible, family and tribal membership appears to be transmitted through the father.
 For example, a person is considered to be a priest or Levite, if his father is a priest or Levite, and the members of all the Twelve Tribes are called Israelites because their father is Israel (Jacob).

-Because of this they are called the "chosen people" by virtue of being "sons of Israel"; that is, the biological male descendants of Israel, who is referred to as their "father" in the sense that he is their lineal male ancestor.
+In the first lines of the New Testament, the descent of Jesus Christ is counted through the male lineage from Abraham through King David to Joseph (the husband of Mary, mother of Jesus).

 Agnatic succession

-Patrilineal or agnatic succession gives priority to or restricts inheritance of a throne or fief to heirs, male or female, descended from the original title holder through males only.
+Patrilineal or agnatic succession gives priority to or restricts inheritance of a throne or fief to male heirs descended from the original title holder through males only.
 Traditionally, agnatic succession is applied in determining the names and membership of European dynasties.
 The prevalent forms of dynastic succession in Europe, Asia and parts of Africa were male-preference primogeniture, agnatic primogeniture, or agnatic seniority until after World War II.
-There are, however, matrilineal examples like the Lobedu Rain Queen.
+The agnatic succession model, also known as Salic law, meant the total exclusion of women as hereditary monarchs and restricted succession to thrones and inheritance of fiefs or land to men in parts of medieval and later Europe.
+This form of strict agnatic inheritance has been officially revoked in all extant European monarchies except the Principality of Liechtenstein.

 By the 21st century, most ongoing European monarchies had replaced their traditional agnatic succession with absolute primogeniture, meaning that the first child born to a monarch inherits the throne, regardless of the child's sex.

-Salic law

-Variations of Salic law, generally understood in modern times to mean exclusion of women as hereditary monarchs, restricted succession to thrones and inheritance of fiefs or land to men in parts of medieval and later Europe.
-Once common, strict Salic inheritance has been officially revoked in all extant European monarchies except the Principality of Liechtenstein.

-Exception for the enslaved in the United States

-In the United States, the offspring of enslaved women inherited their mother's status.
-A significant consequence of this is that children resulting from rape or unions between enslaved women and their owners did not have any of the rights of the father as they would have had under the patrilineal succession that applied to everyone but the enslaved.